Sexting Facts & Statistics – How Common is it? Adult and Teenage Sexting Numbers

 • 24% of teenagers aged 14-18 have sent sexts with images

-Sexting over time (2000-2023)
+Sexting over time

 After aggregating and collecting data on different aspects of dating the first thing we did was look into the historical development of sexting in the survey responses.

-We looked at the prevalence of respondents reporting they have sent a sexting message and if they report to have received a sexting message.
+We looked at the prevalence of respondents reporting they have sent a sexting message and if they report having received a sexting message.
 We also looked at how many have shared a sexting message with a third party without consent to do so.
 We split the data on teenagers, aged 11-18; and adults, aged 19+.

 Sexting prevalence amongst adults over time